Vintageinfo Links

 Poul Henningsen

-Poul Henningsen was born on 9 September 1894 in Copenhagen.
-He studied at The Technical School at Frederiksberg, Denmark from 1911 until 1914, and then at Technical College in Copenhagen until 1917.
+Poul Henningsen was born on 9 September 1894 in Copenhagen, Denmark.
+He studied at the Technical School at Frederiksberg from 1911 until 1914, and later at the Technical College in Copenhagen until 1917.

-His self-titled PH series was his most famous collection.
-Often said he was the first real lighting architect.
-His best-known lamp models are the PH Artichoke and the PH 5.
+His self-titled PH series became his most famous body of work.
+Among his best-known lamp designs are the PH Artichoke and the PH 5, both of which remain influential landmarks in modern lighting design.

-He was a very versatile man; during the 1920s Poul Henningsen had his literary breakthrough and was politically committed to the left wing.
-At the same time he began as a revue writer, the so-called PH-revues from 1929 until 1932.
+Henningsen was a highly versatile cultural figure.
+During the 1920s he achieved a literary breakthrough and became politically active on the left.
+At the same time, he worked as a revue writer, creating the so-called PH revues between 1929 and 1932.

-After the war he dissociated himself from the communists who were criticising him for his growing scepticism about the Soviet Union.
-In his last years in the 1960s he became a member of the Danish Academy.
-Poul Henningsen died on 31 January 1967 at the age of 73.
+After the war, he distanced himself from the Communist movement, particularly as his scepticism towards the Soviet Union increased.
+In his later years, during the 1960s, he became a member of the Danish Academy.
+Poul Henningsen passed away on 31 January 1967, at the age of 73.

 Louis Poulsen